monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 As you can imagine, this will be hard to communicate, but let's try.

 Close your eyes and listen to a sound.
-Now see if you can recognize the sheer experience of sound as being "made of" your own mind, illuminated.
+Now see if you can recognize the sheer experience of sound as being "made of" the light of your mind.
 The defining characteristic of the mind is its capacity to experience.
 That potentiality manifests in the *form of* particular experiences (such as sound).
 In this sense, it is not that your mind is merely *experiencing* a sound; its intrinsic